 This learning object reviews the procedures for making medical appointments.
 It can be applied to manual and electronic methods of making appointments.

-Students read how the transfer function for a RC low pass filter is developed.
+Learners read how the transfer function for a RC high pass filter is developed.
 The transfer function is used in Excel to graph the Vout.
 The circuit is also simulated in Electronic WorkBench and the resulting Bode plot is compared to the graph from Excel.